ravikulkarni/blinkypi/README.md

 Colors allowed are "green", "red", "blue", "amber"

 Count includes the starting LED number.
-For example, if the *count8 is 1, then the LED at *start-led-no* will be turned on.
+For example, if the *count* is 1, then the LED at *start-led-no* will be turned on.